rticommunity/rticonnextdds-examples/resources/readme_c_style.md

 rtiddsgen -language {{language}} -example {{archwindows}} {{idlname}}.idl
 ```

-You will see messages that look like this:
+You will see messages that look like:
 ```
 WARN com.rti.ndds.nddsgen.emitters.FileEmitter File exists and will not be overwritten : /some/path/{{idlname}}_subscriber.cxx